chiester/meteorforms/README.md

 If you have questions, contact me via email or add an issue in this repo.

-Because this is purely a demo/prototype, I am aware that the autopublish and insecure packages are still active.

-Live demo available at http://hiester.com/formDemo
+Live demo available at http://meteorforms.hiester.com/